K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics I: Lagrangian fibrations

 where $J:TS\to TS$ denotes the complex structure.
 Since $\ker\d\mu$ is Lagrangian, we conclude that $D$ is Lagrangian.
 It follows also that the vector fields $J\act(\al)$, with $\al$ flat 1-forms, generate $D$.
-Now, $J$ is $\T_\Lambda$-invariant, so by \eqref{eq:cplx:invariant} we find that:
+Now, the $\T_\Lambda$-invariance of $J$ amounts to